plone/documentation/about/contributing/documentation_styleguide.rst

 Introduction
 ============

-Having a 'best practices' approach for writing your documentation will benefit the users and the community at large.
+Having a "best practices" approach for writing your documentation will benefit the users and the community at large.

 Even better: when there is a clear structure and style for your documentation, the chances that other people will help improve the documentation increase!